UnfocusedDrive/warp-gate/README.md

 3. Get after some coding!

 ### OPTIONAL: Run Express (Node.js Backend)
+2. `npm run build-server` to compile the server.
-1. `npm run launch` in a separate terminal instance.
+2. `npm run launch` in a separate terminal instance.

 ### Build
 1. `npm run build` to generate a production build to `/dist` directory.